alireza-noamani/Object_Detection_Camera/README.md

 Open the `Exploratory Data Analysis` notebook.
 Make sure that [Seaborn](https://seaborn.pydata.org/installing.html) and [Pandas](https://pandas.pydata.org/docs/getting_started/install.html) are installed.

 **First**, I familiarized myself with the data, its structure and its attributes.
-I used some of the attiributes such as `take` and `get_single_element` to access an image as a single element in the dataset.
+I used some of the attributes such as `take` and `get_single_element` to access an image as a single element in the dataset.
 This shows that each element in the dataset is in the form of a `ditctionary` with different `keys`.
 These `keys` for a single element can be obtained via `output_shapes` and `element_spec` can show what kind of information.

 **Second**, I implemented a `display_instances` function to display images and annotations using `matplotlib`.
 In this function, I used the following keys:
 - `image`: used to access the image as an array